Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 Continue working on your CSS Zen Garden Page. use the concepts from class to solve these problems:

 - Use background images in your page.
-Tyr these ideas:
+Try these ideas:
 	- Use a single image or a repeating pattern to fill the background.
 	- Use an image as a background for a heading, card, or section.
 	- Use an image to add an icon for next to a heading link or button.